Fohdeesha/lab-docu/docs/perc.md

 - Unless you already have one just buy an actual LSI card for half the price
 - 07GCGT

+**H810 B0 Full Size Part Numbers:**
+- These full size cards are still $$$ for some reason
+- Unless you already have one just buy an actual LSI card for half the price
+- 0HVCWY

 **H810 D1 Full Size Part Numbers:**
 - These full size cards are still $$$ for some reason
 - Unless you already have one just buy an actual LSI card for half the price